 6.1.3.14 TCI States Activation/Deactivation for UE-specific PDSCH MAC CE

 The TCI States Activation/Deactivation for UE-specific PDSCH MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.1-1.
+If a list of Serving Cells including the indicated Serving Cell is configured to use the same TCI State of PDSCH, the MAC CE applies to all BWPs of the Serving Cells included in the list.
 It has a variable size consisting of following fields:

 - Serving Cell ID: This field indicates the identity of the Serving Cell for which the MAC CE applies.
 The length of the field is 5 bits;